rmraya/Terms/README.md

         -generic:   (optional) Include terms with relevance < 1.0.
 Default: false
 ```

 By default, the program extracts terms with a minimum frequency of 3, a maximum length of 3 words, and a maximum score of 0.001.
-Terms with a relevance of less than 1.0 are included.
+Terms with a relevance less than 1.0 are excluded by default.

 The program writes a CSV (comma separated values) file named like the provided XLIFF file with `.csv` extension that contains the following columns: